 Example: Emily is eligible for free school meals.
 There are three secondary schools in her area that cater well for children with SEN and all would be suitable.
-The schools are 0.5, 2.5 and 4 miles away.
-She would be eligible for transport to the schools 2.5 and 4 miles away.
+The schools are half, two and a half, and four miles away.
+She would be eligible for transport to the schools two and a half, and four miles away.